-This Georgia-based company specializes in "premium ultra kiln dried firewood," a high-end product known for being easy to light, long-burning, and less smoky than traditional firewood.
+This Georgia-based company specializes in "kiln dried firewood," a high-end product known for being easy to light, long-burning, and less smoky than traditional firewood.

-Founded by Leroy Hite with the goal of helping consumers find consistently top-notch firewood with seamless deliveries, Cutting Edge handpicks every piece of firewood individually.
+Founded by Leroy Hite to help consumers find consistently top-notch firewood with seamless deliveries, Cutting Edge handpicks every firewood piece individually.
 The wood undergoes an intense drying process, including 48-hour exposure to 250-degree temperatures, so buyers can be confident that their firewood is free of pests, fungus, and mold.

-Some boxes are customized for specific activities; The Pizza Cut Wood Cooking Box, for example, is designed specifically for wood ovens, while the Fire Starter Package boasts enough kindling, fire starters, and heart pine to easily initiate more than 20 blazes.
-Cutting Edge also ships full racks of wood, which start at about $235 plus shipping, and Ultimate packages, which offer bulk quantities of wood and accessories that ship for free.
+Some boxes are customized for specific activities; The Pizza Cut Wood, for example, is designed specifically for wood ovens.
+The Fire Starter Package boasts enough kindling, fire starters, and heart pine to initiate more than 20 blazes quickly.
+Cutting Edge also ships full racks of wood, which start at about $225 for oak plus shipping.

 Local to the Atlanta area?
-Check out Cutting Edge's additional slate of services, which include fire pit rentals, artisanal delivery, and even a fire "butler."
-Yes, starting at about $2,000, Cutting Edge will set up, maintain, and clean up after the fire—a great option for parties or weddings.
+Check out Cutting Edge's other slate of services, which include fire pit rentals, artisanal delivery, and even a fire "butler."
+Yes, starting at about $2,000 (inquire via their website for bespoke pricing) , Cutting Edge will set up, maintain, and clean up after the fire—a great option for parties or weddings.

-Founded in 1978 and headquartered in Atlanta, Georgia, Home Depot operates more than 2,000 locations around the United States, and its trusted name and top-notch customer service make it a reliable source for firewood, starter logs, and accessories alike.
+Founded in 1978 and headquartered in Atlanta, Georgia, Home Depot operates more than 2,200 stores in three countries.
+Its trusted name and top-notch customer service make it a reliable source for firewood, starter logs, and accessories alike.

-Many artificial logs, like Duraflame products, are available with free shipping on orders over roughly $45.
+Like Duraflame products, many artificial logs are available with free shipping on orders over roughly $45.
 For traditional firewood, users can schedule next-day delivery with their local stores for a fee.